 The digital revolution of the late twentieth century opened up new increasing-returns-to-scale industries, whose exploitation led to more great fortunes.
 The major cost of computer software is the cost of creating it — distribution of the completed software costs almost nothing.
 In other words, computer software is an industry with large fixed costs and very small marginal costs, so average costs fall dramatically as output rises.
 The same cost structure applies to firms that operate over the internet.
 Although all aspects of the computing industry were once open to competition, a small number of firms now dominate it — Microsoft, Google, Amazon, Alibaba — and the founders of these firms have amassed huge fortunes.
 Jeff Bezos of Amazon, Bill Gates of Microsoft, Larry Ellison of Oracle, and Mark Zuckerberg of Facebook are among the ten richest people in the world.
 Four more (Larry Page and Sergey Brin of Google, Jack Ma of Alibaba, and Ma Huateng of Tencent Holdings) are among the twenty richest people in the world.

 Some markets are dominated by a relatively small number of people.
 These people — the superstars — generally have extremely high incomes.
 Anyone who follows popular culture can identify musicians, actors, authors, and athletes who merit this designation, but there are also superstars among lawyers, surgeons, professors, architects, and coders.
 Among the more talented people in these professions, a small increase in ability is associated with a large increase in market share and a large increase in income.
 American professional baseball exhibits both of these traits.
 The players on AAA teams are already an elite: the odds that a high school senior playing interscholastic baseball will be drafted by the major leagues are about 1 in 200.
 The drafted players almost always start in the minor leagues, with AAA being the highest level of play.
 Despite their skills, AAA players earn very low salaries (US$12,000 for a five month season is a frequently cited figure).
 They play for crowds of a few thousand, without television coverage.
-The odds that a AAA player will reach the major leagues are about 1 in 10, and if he does reach the major leagues, his minimum salary will be half a million dollars.
-The rewards for small increases in ability get larger in the major leagues.
-The average major league salary in 2018 was over four million dollars, but the highest paid player earned 34 million dollars.
+The odds that a AAA player will reach the major leagues are about 1 in 10, but if he does reach the major leagues, his minimum salary will be half a million dollars.
+The rewards for small increases in ability get even larger for players in the major leagues.
+The average major league salary in 2018 was over four million dollars, but the best-paid player earned 34 million dollars.
 The major league player is also performing in front of a much bigger audience: tens of thousands in the stadium, and millions more via television.
 In the United States “baseball fan” and “major league baseball fan” are almost synonymous.

 The income distribution for professional baseball players is heavily skewed.
 Minor league players outnumber major league players by about 5 to 1, so the vast majority of players are earning very low salaries.
 At the same time, the bulk of the income is earned by a small number of very highly paid players, who could be earning fifty or sixty times as much as some of their teammates.
 This radically skewed income distribution is characteristic of markets dominated by superstars: actors and musicians are little different from athletes in this regard.
-One reason for the skewness of the distribution occurs is that moderate talent is often a poor substitute for great talent:
+One reason for the skewness of the distribution is that moderate talent is often a poor substitute for great talent.

 Hearing a succession of mediocre singers does not add up to a single outstanding performance.
 If a surgeon is 10 percent more successful in saving lives than his fellows, most people would be willing to pay more than a 10 percent premium for his services.
 A company involved in a $30 million law suit is rash to scrimp on the legal talent it engages.4

 This strategy is more successful for the musician than the lawyer because the musician’s services are less rivalrous than the lawyer’s.
 In economics a good or service is “rivalrous” if each unit is consumed by just one person.
 A ham sandwich, for example, is rivalrous.
 A good is “non-rivalrous” if one person’s consumption does not diminish another person’s consumption.
 A GPS signal is non-rivalrous: millions of people use it simultaneously, and none of them are bothered by the others’ use of it.
-Between these two extremes lie other goods that are, to varying degrees, “congestible” or ”partially rivalrous.”
+Between these two extremes lie other goods that are, to varying degrees, “congestible” or “partially rivalrous.”
 Many people can use partially rivalrous goods or services at the same time, but the quality of use declines as the number of users rises.
 Swimming pools and highways are both partially rivalrous.
 The degree of rivalry strongly influences a superstar’s ability to exploit his talents.
 The lawyer’s services are very nearly rivalrous.
 His clients expect a face-to-face consultation, and they expect him to devise a legal strategy.
 These tasks require a certain amount of time, so no matter how hard he is willing to work, the number of clients that he can take on is limited.
 The musician’s services, on the other hand, are largely non-rivalrous.
 Since the effort needed to perform in large venues isn’t much greater than the effort needed to perform in small ones, musicians can readily extend their markets by playing in larger venues.
 The degree of rivalry varies even across musicians.
-Rock is amplified, so rock music in a football stadium sounds much the same as rock in an auditorium.
+Rock is amplified, so rock music in a football stadium sounds much the same as rock music in an auditorium.
 Opera is not amplified.
 There are smaller and larger opera houses, but the best opera singers perform before much smaller audiences than the best rock musicians, and earn much smaller incomes.

-Technology and the Music Industry
+Technology and the American Music Industry

 Before the invention of the phonograph, and even for two or three decades after its invention, all music was social.
 There were occasional concerts given by local bands, but for the most part, people participated in their own entertainment.
 Most people felt comfortable singing in public, and many people played instruments.
-The ability to play an instrument was particularly common among women, for whom it was part of their social skills.
+The ability to play an instrument was particularly common among women, for whom it was part of their requisite social skills.
 Dancing was also a popular diversion, and most bands played to accompany dancers.
 The bands rarely specialized in a particular type of music.
 They understood their role to be getting people onto the dance floor, so they played what the dancers wanted.
 The music industry was built around sheet music.
 Everyone wanted copies of the latest songs, so that they could sing them or play them.

 The phonograph only gradually gained popularity, in part because recordings were difficult to produce before the development of the master recording: